SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 ### Source code

 The source code of this Hello world microservice can be found in our [GitHub repository](https://github.com/SoftwareAG/c8y_microservice-python).
-Moreover, in our Bitbucket repository you can find a more comprehensive [Python microservice application](https://bitbucket.org/m2m/cumulocity-examples/src/develop/microservices/sample-python-microservice/) which uses the Cumulocity IoT REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current application subscriptions for a particular tenant.
+Moreover, in our Bitbucket repository you can find a more comprehensive [Python microservice application](https://bitbucket.org/m2m/cumulocity-examples/src/develop/microservices/sample-python-microservice/) which uses the {{< product-name-1 >}} REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current application subscriptions for a particular tenant.